Co-dfns/Co-dfns/docs/FAQ.md

 The Co-dfns compiler, and any objects that are compiled by Co-dfns, are dual-licensed.
 You can use the compiled objects and the compiler itself in accordance with the terms of the AGPL if that works for you.
 Additionally, if you have a Dyalog APL license, then you may also use the Co-dfns compiler and objects compiled by the Co-dfns compiler under the terms of your license agreement with Dyalog, as if Co-dfns were an integral component of Dyalog APL.

+** How is Co-dfns released?**

+The Co-dfns will soon be transitioning to a semantic versioning model with a rapid deployment cycle.
+We will not shy away from breaking backwards compatibility, and will freely increment the major version number when appropriate.
+Please take this into consideration and make sure to plan accordingly.

 **Will Co-dfns be self-hosting?**

 Yes.
 It is not currently, but it will be.